Master of Science in Biomedical Engineering (MSBME)

 Applicants whose entrance qualification is obtained from an institution where the medium of instruction is not English should also fulfill the following minimum English proficiency requirement:

-- Overall band score 6.5 in International English Language Testing System (IELTS); or
+- an overall band score of 6.5 in International English Language Testing System (IELTS)@; or

 More application notes are available at the website of the Chow Yei Ching School of Graduate Studies: https://www.cityu.edu.hk/pg/taught-postgraduate-programmes/apply-now.